 where $m$ controls the interface tilt and $b$ sets the interface position within the supercell.
 Each lattice site was assigned to one of two crystallographic variants based on the sign of $f(y,z)$ evaluated at its fractional coordinates: sites satisfying $f(y,z) < 0$ were populated according to one variant ordering, while sites satisfying $f(y,z) > 0$ were populated according to the other variant ordering.
 The parameters $m$ and $b$ were chosen such that the interface lies near the center of the supercell.
 This geometry produces a $\{100\}$ interface which intersects [110] at a 45° angle.

 The supercell containing the slanted interface structure had dimensions $a=8.07173$~\AA, $b=79.90604$~\AA, and $c=34.24545$~\AA.
 To increase the simulated slab dimensions without regenerating the interface geometry, was subsequentely tiled 15 times along the $a$ [001] direction prior to HAADF simulation.
 The final simulation supercell had dimensions $a=121.07593$~\AA, $b=79.90604$~\AA, and $c=34.24545$~\AA~ and contained 30240 atoms (\ce{Mn10080O20160}).
+The simulated slab thickness used for the interface analysis was 3.42 nm.
+Although the experimental STEM-HAADF images were acquired from lamellae approximately 100 nm thick, the experiments were performed using a convergence semi-angle of approximately 30 mrad, corresponding to an effective depth of field of approximately 3.5 nm under these imaging conditions.\cite{lupini2011_aberration_depth} This depth of field is comparable to the simulated slab thickness, supporting the comparison between the simulated and experimental images.
 This interface creation and supercell expansion procedure was repeated for all variant pair combinations (variants 0 to 7).
 Final interface geometries were visually inspected in VESTA to verify the intended domain boundary placement and orientation.